fortyninemaps/karta/doc/source/tutorial.rst

 To provide flexibility, different band instances are provided by ``karta.raster.bands`` using different strategies for data storage.

-The simplest case, ``SimpleBand``, used a numpy array to store all data in memory.
+-  The simplest case, ``SimpleBand``, uses a numpy array to store all data.
 This makes it reasonably fast, but can use a lot of memory when opening multiple large rasters.

-The default case, ``CompressedBand``, uses blosc in-memory compression to reduce the memory footprint of the raster data, at a small speed cost.
+-  The default case, ``CompressedBand``, uses chunking and blosc compression to reduce the memory footprint of the raster data, at a small speed cost.

-Finally, ``GdalFileBand`` reads data directly from a valid GDAL datasource, using the least memory but performing the slowest.
+-  Finally, ``GdalFileBand`` reads data directly from a valid GDAL datasource, using the least memory but performing the slowest.

-    Note: ``GdalFileBand`` doesn't support all raster operations supported by the other band types.
+    Note: ``GdalFileBand`` doesn't currently handle all raster operations supported by the other band types.

-When opening or creating a ``RegularGrid``, a non-default band type can be specified as a keyword argument.

 .. code:: python